nickwimer/ytScripts/README.md

 `conda activate ytscripts`

-All formatting must pass through `black`, `isort`, and `flake8`

-The proper order should be `black`, then `isort`, finally `flake8` to catch any issues.
-If there are further changes, repeat the formatting sequence

-Most scripts can now make full use of parallel processing either over multiple datasets in a time series or through domain decomposition (depending on the application).
+NOTE: Most scripts can now make full use of parallel processing either over multiple datasets in a time series or through domain decomposition (depending on the application).
 Just submit using `mpirun -np X` (or system equivalent).
 This is particularly useful when dealing with a large number of time outputs or with very large data.

-# Documentation
+## Documentation

 Documentation is provided through Sphinx under Docs.
 Everything necessary to build the documentation is provided in the `environment.yml` file.